 Schools Half Marathon is part of the nationwide Schools Running Movement by UK Run Events and is proud to offer many new locations for the school year 2019-20.

-This inspiring and potentially life-changing initiative encourages school pupils to get active and work towards an exciting half marathon goal, whilst being rewarded along the way for their achievements.
+This inspiring and potentially life-changing movement encourages school pupils to get active on a regular basis and work towards an exciting half marathon goal, whilst being rewarded for their achievements.